-Brad Bernstein is a writer, producer and director who spent fourteen years in long-form documentary production in New York and Los Angeles before co-founding Corner of the Cave Media in Miami in 2012.
+Brad Bernstein is a writer, producer and director who spent fourteen years freelance producing in New York and Los Angeles before co-founding Corner of the Cave Media in Miami in 2012.

 Brad’s passion is in storytelling with a focus on fascinating characters and complicated narratives guiding his productions.
 He is currently serving as co-executive producer & writer on a 2-HR documentary special about President Obama that will air in January, 2017 on History.
 The special includes two sit-down interviews with the President along with supporting interviews from Secretary of State John Kerry, fmr.
 Treasury Secretary Timothy Geithner, fmr.
 Attorney General Eric Holder and other luminaries.
 In 2015, Brad served as showrunner & writer on another History special, a two-hour documentary called "Alcatraz: Search for the Truth."
 The special aired October 12, 2015, receiving high ratings and wide publicity.

 Brad directed, produced and wrote "ATL: The Untold Story of Atlanta's Rise in the Rap Game," a 90-minute "Rock Doc" that details Atlanta's storied rise to the top of the hip-hop landscape.
 The ATL aired nationally September 2nd, 2014 on VH1 and had a memorable theatrical premiere in Atlanta as part of Ludacris's "Luda Day Weekend" (Ludacris also served as exec producer).
 Interviews for the special include T.I., Usher, Atlanta Mayor Kasim Reed, civil rights pioneer and former Ambassador Andrew Young and so many other Atlanta legends.